-Locale Support For C User-Defined Routines (IDS and DB API)
+Locale support for C User-defined routines (Informix and DB API)

-Dynamic Server allows you to create user-defined routines (UDRs) that are written in the C programming language.
+IBM Informix allows you to create user-defined routines (UDRs) that are written in the C programming language.

 These C UDRs use the DataBlade API to communicate with the database server.
 For a complete description of the DataBlade API, see the IBM Informix DataBlade API Programmer's Guide.
-This section describes how to internationalize a C UDR.
+This section describes how to globalize a C UDR.

-Internationalization is the process of creating a user-defined routine (UDR) that can support different languages, territories, and code sets without changing or recompiling its code.
+Globalization is the process of creating a user-defined routine (UDR) that can support different languages, territories, and code sets without changing or recompiling its code.

-An internationalized C UDR must handle the following GLS considerations:
+A globalized C UDR must handle the following GLS considerations:

-- Where can the UDR use non-ASCII characters in source code? - What steps must the C UDR take when copying character data? - How can the UDR access GLS locales? - How does the UDR handle code-set conversion? - How does the UDR handle locale-specific end-user formats? - · How can the UDR access internationalized exception messages? - · How can the UDR access internationalized tracing messages? - · How do opaque-type support functions handle locale-sensitive data?
+- Where can the UDR use non-ASCII characters in source code? - What steps must the C UDR take when copying character data? - How can the UDR access GLS locales? - How does the UDR handle code-set conversion? - · How does the UDR handle locale-specific end-user formats? - How can the UDR access globalized exception messages? - · How can the UDR access globalized tracing messages? - How do opaque-type support functions handle locale-sensitive data?

-Current Processing Locale for UDRs
+Current processing locale for UDRs

 To access a database, a client application first requests a connection to the database server, which must verify that it can access the specified database and establish the connection between the client and this database.

 In the process, the database server establishes the server-processing locale to use the duration of the connection.
 When the client application executes a UDR, this UDR executes on the server computer in the context of the server-processing locale.
 This locale is often called the current processing locale.

 Many user-defined routines handle non-ASCII data correctly even if they were originally written for ASCII data.
 Some routines, however, might perform abnormally.
-To internationalize your C UDR, you must ensure that your UDR handles the server-processing locale in any GLS-related operations.
+To globalize your C UDR, you must ensure that your UDR handles the server-processing locale in any GLS-related operations.
 If the UDR does not properly support the server-processing locale, the routine might return unexpected results or an error message.

-Non-ASCII Characters in Source Code
+Non-ASCII characters in source code

-Non-ASCII characters might appear in these contexts in a C-UDR source file:
+Non-ASCII characters might appear in the contexts in a C-UDR source file: